gitrdm/yaep/doc/unicode_design/UNICODE_REVIEW.md

 - **Parser generator compatibility**: Updating `sgramm.y` may require newer flex/bison features for Unicode.
 Document toolchain requirements and consider bundling pre-generated sources for portability.
 - **Invalid input**: Enforcing UTF-8 may reject previously accepted raw byte grammars.
 Provide opt-in validation mode or configuration flag during transition.

-## Next Steps
-- Align on the UTF-8-only vs. pluggable encoding decision.
-- Prototype the UTF-8 helper module and refactor `symb_repr_hash`/diagnostics as a low-risk starting point.
-- Schedule a follow-up review once the lexer refactor and tests are drafted.